 When the car has mechanical issues you would need a warranty that covered the parts of the vehicle such as the timing belt and the engine parts the timing belt damaged.
 Or, if you have mechanical breakdown insurance, you could see if the timing belt and resulting damage from it breaking would be covered under that policy.

-If the timing belt and engine are not covered by a warranty or mechanical breakdown coverage then it would leave you to pay for the repairs of the vehicle.
+If the timing belt and engine are not covered by a warranty or mechanical breakdown coverage, then it would leave you to pay for the repairs of the vehicle.
 You said it was a total loss so it would appear the cost to fix the engine is the same or more than the actual cash value of the vehicle.
-Since you owe a lien holder still for the vehicle you will need to continue to pay on, even if the car is not operational currently.
+Since you owe a lien holder still for the vehicle, you will need to continue to pay on, even if the car is not operational currently.
 The maintenance and repairs needed for mechanical issues is your responsibility and not the lien holder's.
-Your loan documents require you to pay on the vehicle until it is paid off, whether the car is in working condition or not.
+Your loan documents require you to pay the vehicle until it is paid off, whether the car is in working condition or not.

 The condition of your vehicle, whether it runs or not, has nothing to do with the loan requirements that say you must pay on your loan until the debt is paid off.
-If you do not pay for the car it will be repossessed, sold at auction and then you will be contacted to pay the remainder of your loan plus the added towing, storage, legal fees and even court costs if sued so that they receive a judgment against you.
+If you do not pay for the car it will be repossessed, sold at auction and you will be contacted to pay the remainder of your loan plus the added towing, storage, legal fees and even court costs if sued so that they receive a judgment against you.

 A repossession or notation of failure to pay for your vehicle on your credit report will make it not only difficult to finance another vehicle in the future but can affect your auto insurance rates.